Mikkel-ao/Torsdagsopgaver-4---Scanner/README.md

 ---
 ## Task 1:
+In this exercise you will code an entity class Team and a client class Main.
+You will create private attributes on the entity class and give it a parameterized constructor, a toString and a setter method.

 1.a Create a class Main with a main method.

 1.b Create an entity class called Team.